adrianurdar/Flutter-Projects/README.md

 # Flutter-Projects
-All the mini projects developed in Dart (Flutter Framework)
+All the mini projects developed in Dart (Flutter Framework), done by taking the Flutter course offered by The App Brewery.

+## Summary
+*